2021-22 Faculty of Medicine Harmonized Base Funding Agreement

 2021-2022 Student Base Funding for Doctoral-stream Masters and PhD

 |7,979.99||7,979.99||2020-21 Tuition Fees||27,979.99||7,979.99|

 - Effective Fall 2018, International PhD students are subject to the same tuition fees as domestic PhD students.

 - Tuition Fees include: Mandatory and Selectable Incidental, System Access & Ancillary Fees, and UHIP for international tuition are included.

-Note: For the 2020-21 Agreement, it was agreed to provide a 5% increase in living allowance stipend to support MSc and PhD students.
-The increase meets one of the requests by the Faculty of Medicine Graduate Representation Committee (GRC) for PhD students and it is more than double the Ontario CPI average rate of 2% over the first 8 months of 2019 to cover the increased cost of living in Toronto.
+- For the 2021-22 Agreement, it was agreed to provide a 10% increase in living allowance stipend to support MSc and PhD students.
+The increase exceeds the request by the Faculty of Medicine Graduate Representation Committee (GRC) of 7.62% to bring all stipends to the cost of living in Toronto.

 2. Merit-based Entrance Scholarships (MES)

 Merit-based Entrance Scholarships, valued at no more than $2,000 each, can be offered to up to 20% (based on previous year’s enrollment) of the most highly rated applicants as determined by the participating graduate units.
 A student who receives such an Entrance Scholarship, approved by the Graduate Unit offering admissions, will be eligible to retain the full amount over and above his/her base funding .
 No other “admissions” or “recruitment” incentive scholarships may be offered by individual graduate units.
 Doing so would be considered a violation of the Harmonized Base Funding Agreement.

 All awards that require student applications are eligible for a top-up from their supervisor.
 The top-up amounts are as follows: